An Iran official claims Iranian-German prisoner died before he could be executed

 Iran also accused Sharmahd of “disclosing classified information” on missile sites of Iran’s paramilitary Revolutionary Guard during a television program in 2017.

-His family disputed the allegations and had worked for years to see him freed.
+His family disputed the allegations and worked for years to seek his freedom.
 Germany, the U.S. and international rights groups have dismissed Sharmahd's trial as a sham.
-Amnesty International said the proceedings against Sharmahd had been a “grossly unfair trial” because he had been denied access to an independent lawyer and “the right to defend himself.”
+Amnesty International said the proceedings against Sharmahd were a “grossly unfair trial” because he had been denied access to an independent lawyer and “the right to defend himself.”

-However, Amnesty also noted that Sharmahd ran a website for the Kingdom Assembly of Iran and its Tondar militant wing that included claims of “responsibility for explosions inside Iran,” though he repeatedly denied being involved in the attacks.
+However, the group also noted that Sharmahd ran a website for the Kingdom Assembly of Iran and its Tondar militant wing that included claims of “responsibility for explosions inside Iran,” though he repeatedly denied being involved in the attacks.

 Sharmahd was apparently kidnapped while on a layover in Dubai, United Arab Emirates, in 2020.
 His family received their last message from him on July 28, 2020.